acgc99/irradiapy/README.md

 This Python package is aimed towards the simulation and analysis of irradiation damage with multiple tools.

-This initial version works and is ready for production, but the code is under revision to improve usability, readability and efficiency.
+This initial version works and is ready for production, but the code is under revision to improve usability, readability and efficiency (parallelisation).
 You can find an example under the `examples` folder.
-More examples will be provided with the next version, as well as a documentation page.
+More examples will be provided with the next versions, as well as a documentation page.

 ## Functionalities